 Requests for clarification of uncertain eligibility must be submitted to the METAs Committee at least six (6) weeks prior to the opening performance in Montreal.
 The METAs Committee has final ruling on eligibility.

 Click here to register your production.

-Rules and Regulations are subject to change.
+Eligibility criteria are subject to change.